SadKirK/kendo-ui-boilerplates/readme.md

 # Kendo UI Boilerplates

-A set of Kendo UI boilerplates to get you started.
+A set of Kendo UI boilerplates to get you started with Kendo UI and your style of development.

 ## Kendo UI Boilerplates Avaliable